JennysJam/blog/content/_index.md

 +++
 title="jenny jams blog"
-description = "No one knows your an over educated dog on the internet"
+description = "No one knows your a dog with 2 degrees and an anxiety disorder on the internet"
 +++

 # Jenny Jam Blog